yunhao-tech/Hickathon3/Interesting points.md

 - For normal numerical features, we can add statistical features (mean, sum, `log` or `ratio`).
 Also, we can transform a numerical feature into a `categorical feature` by cutting it into classes.

 # Week 2: Modeling
 This week, the classical machine learning methods are introduced, including linear models, tree-based methods (random forests, Gradient Boosting, XGBoost), LDA, etc...
+We can find some useful functions in  `utils.py`.

 Serveral key points to notice: